Drag000/AdsBook/README.md

 Component oriented based on functional components.

-WIP - HTML / CSS, requests optimization and others.
+WIP - HTML / CSS bootstrap implementation for all pages, requests optimization, forms and validations improvements (react-hook-form to be installed) and others.

 ## Project Structure